Poland at the 2018 Winter Olympics

 Poland competed at the 2018 Winter Olympics in Pyeongchang, South Korea, from 9 to 25 February 2018.
 It was the nation's 23rd appearance at the Winter Olympics, having competed at every Games since their inception in 1924.
-The Polish team consisted of 62 athletes in 12 sports, which is the largest ever Polish team, surpassing the 59 athletes that competed in 2014.
+The Polish team consisted of 62 athletes in 12 sports, which was the largest ever Polish team, surpassing the 59 athletes that competed in 2014.
 Polish ski jumpers won one gold and one bronze medal, earning the 20th place at the medal table.

 Medalists

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.

 Alpine skiing

 Poland qualified three athletes, two males and one female.